 - Orientation / Mobility practice for blind & partially sighted persons

 - Library Practice

-Providers that are accredited by another ETQA but wish to offer education, training and development standards and qualifications belonging to ETDP SETA will be required to apply to have their programmes evaluated by the ETDQA for accreditation purposes.
+SDPs that are accredited by another ETQA but wish to offer unit standards and/or qualifications belonging to ETDP SETA, will be required to apply through their Primary ETQA to have their programmes evaluated.